 Applying spray lacquer in the meantime.

-It’s drying very quickly, that means the blue paint can be applied this afternoon – with the door closed ’cause the day is very windy.
+It’s drying very quickly, which means the blue paint can be applied this afternoon – with the door closed ’cause the day is very windy.

 A few more things had to be done before hanging it on the wall.
 It will be hung beside the thermostat just to save some space for future projects.